 With strong networks being central to the success of creative hubs, the workshop sought to strengthen collaborations among the Creative Innovators Fellows and our partners, with opportunities to connect remotely through co-creation sessions and webinars held online with Nesta facilitators and the Fellows.

-The workshop was led by Catherine Docherty, an accredited trainer and creative entrepreneur in her own right.
+The workshop was led by Catherine Docherty, an accredited trainer and creative entrepreneur.
 She has worked in design and innovation for over 20 years in the UK, and is Founder and Managing Director of Journey Associates, an agency that helps organisations improve their economic and social impact through a participatory, design-led approach.

 Joining forces, the British Council, Nesta and Hivos have developed this flexible, co-creating learning framework specific to the needs of creatives hubs and with the space to adapt to the needs of localised regions.
 The workshop was built on design-led foundations and promotes a learn-by-doing approach in a collaborative learning environment.
 Learn more about the workshop’s overall programme and modules below, as well as additional information and resources from Nesta.

 To join our journey, follow our hashtags: #CreativeInnovatorsPH and #CreativesPH2019.

 For more photos from Hubs 101, please check out our Flickr album.